javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 ## Summary

-Array is a special kind of objects, suited to store and manage ordered data items.
+Array is a special kind of object, suited to storing and managing ordered data items.

 - The declaration: